Setting up OAuth 2.0

 To delete a client ID, go to the Credentials page, check the box next to the ID, and then click Delete.User consent

-When you use OAuth 2.0 for authentication, your users are authenticated after they agree to terms presented to them on a user consent screen.
+When you use OAuth 2.0 for authentication, your users are authenticated after they agree to terms that are presented to them on a user consent screen.
+Google verifies applications that use OAuth 2.0 for Google APIs that use sensitive scopes.

-- Go to the Cloud Platform Console Credentials page.
+- Go to the GCP Console OAuth consent screen page.

 Note: The consent screen settings within the console are set at the project level, so the information that you specify on the Consent screen page applies across the entire project.

-For more information about user authentication, see the OAuth 2.0 documentation.
+For more information about user authentication, see the OAuth 2.0 documentation.0

 Service accounts, web applications, and installed applications